 Every one of us has core beliefs and thoughts going through our heads.
 These come from our past – usually, our childhood.
 It can be from experiences playing youth sports.
 You may have felt shame from missing a goal or dropping the baseball in a clutch moment.
 Your teammates might have been less than supportive when you needed a little empathy.

 Effects from old relationships can also carry over.
 Did you have a boyfriend/girlfriend who broke your heart by callously cheating on you?
 Today, it may still affect your romantic interactions because you're holding onto the fear it'll happen again.

-The Power Our Parents Still Have On Us
+The Power Our Parents Have On Our Mentality

 Of course, our parents are responsible for many of our thoughts.
 (If you're a parent, know you're going to screw up your kids a least a little - jk - but not really!)
 Our upbringing is often tied to our approach to finances.
 My dad, to this day, loves to talk about the evils of the wealthy.
 It took years to overcome my scarcity mindset!
 Do you know how many times I heard how the world would be better if the wealthy would give up their money???
 He wasn't trying to encourage a life of poverty.
 However, he wanted to make sure I didn't fall into the gross strangle-hold greed can have.
 The truth is, most financially abundant individuals are good people who work to improve the world.
 Also, the fact you made a few errors as a youth does not mean your mistakes will have the same sting they had when you re-entered the dugout, all those years ago.

 These memories are derived from the past and lead to our core beliefs, which we hold onto tightly.
 Our personal story is built from thoughts such as:

 I'm not good enough